hybridgroup/gocv/CONTRIBUTING.md

 ## How to run tests

-You will need to run `source env.sh` or `env.cmd` depending on your OS one time before you can run the Go unit tests.

-Then you can run:
+To run the tests:

 ```
 go test .
 go test ./contrib/.
 ```

-If you are using the Intel CV SDK, you can run those tests using:
+If you are using Intel OpenVINO, you can run those tests using:

 ```
-go test ./pvl/.
+go test ./openvino/...
 ```